 Memorable Manitobans: Laurence Frank “Laurie” Wilmot (1907-2003)

 Born at Clanwilliam on 27 April 1907, on the farm that his family had established after immigrating from England and Ireland, he received his early education at Crocus Hill School and Bethany Consolidated School.
 He entered St. John’s College as a student about 1921-1922, intending to pursue a program in engineering.
 Instead, in 1925, he transferred to a theology program.
-He was ordained in the Diocese of Brandon and spent some years there, then had the church at Swan River and the St. Faith Mission.
+He was ordained in the Diocese of Brandon and spent some years there, then was at Bowsman Anglican Church (1935-1938) and the St. Faith Mission.

 He enlisted in the Canadian military starting in 1942, serving as a chaplain in Italy and northwestern Europe, for which he was awarded the Military Cross.
 On his return to Canada after the war, he returned to academe and earned degrees in divinity and philosophy.
 He served as field secretary in the General Board of Religious Education, Rector of St. Mary Magdalene Church in Winnipeg for one year then, in the fall of 1950, became Warden of St. John’s College.